-A Fortune 1000 manufacturer of consumer products in the US recently implemented to gain extra clarity into their operations and ramp up their decision making.
+A Fortune 1000 manufacturer of consumer products in the US recently implemented five different prescriptive analytics models to gain extra clarity into their operations and ramp up their decision making.
 They were seeking to answer very specific questions, such as what manufacturing plans should be dedicated to making which products; or what inventory strategy will generate the highest cash flow while ensuring acceptable levels of inventory turns.

 To obtain data-backed answers to these business problems, the company adopted:

 - An advanced long-range planning model to evaluate strategic issues such as product portfolio, capital expenditures, etc.

 - A mid-range planning model to analyze inventory strategy and solve tactical issues, e.g., selecting an optimal place for the goods production.

 - An operational planning model to devise better production sequencing and shift scheduling.

 - A distribution model for optimizing the distribution strategy.

 - A truck loading and handling model to boost efficiency and reduce costs.